Prisms and Prismatic Cohomology: Introduction

 We will sometimes use simplicial commutative rings, e.g., to resolve arbitrary algebras by ind-smooth algebras as in the definition of the cotangent complex.
 (All our rings, including the simplicial ones, are assumed to be commutative.)
 Following topological terminology, we say that a simplicial ring $A$ is \emph{discrete} if it is concentrated in degree $0$, i.e.~$\pi_i A=0$ for $i>0$; in other words, a discrete simplicial ring is equivalent to the usual ring $\pi_0 A$.
 Occasionally, we use the same terminology more generally for any object of the derived category: A complex $M$ is {\em discrete} if $H^i(M)=0$ for $i\neq 0$, in which case $M$ is isomorphic to the module $H^0(M)$; likewise, a complex $M$ is {\em connective} (resp. {\em coconnective}) if $H^i(M) = 0$ for $i > 0$ (resp. $i < 0$).
+Given a simplicial commutative ring $A$ and $M \in D(A)$, recall that one calls $M$ {\em (faithfully) flat} if $M \otimes_A^L \pi_0(A) \in D(\pi_0(A))$ is (faithfully) flat in the usual sense; similarly, one can define the notion of {\em $I$-complete (faithful) flatness} given a finitely generated ideal $I \subset \pi_0(A)$.